 About Tananarive Due

-Tananarive Due is the Cosby Chair in the Humanities at Spelman College (2012-2013), where she teaches screenwriting and journalism.
+Tananarive Due is a former Cosby Chair in the Humanities at Spelman College (2012-2014), where she taught screenwriting, creative writing and journalism.
 She also teaches in the creative writing MFA program at Antioch University Los Angeles.
 The American Book Award winner and NAACP Image Award recipient is the author of twelve novels and a civil rights memoir.
 In 2010, she was inducted into the Medill School of Journalism's Hall of Achievement at Northwestern University.

 Due's novella “Ghost Summer,” published in the 2008 anthology The Ancestors , received the 2008 Kindred Award from the Carl Brandon Society, and her short fiction has appeared in best-of-the-year anthologies of science fiction and fantasy.
 Due is a leading voice in black speculative fiction; a paper on Due's work recently was presented at the College Language Association (CLA) Conference.